 Byrdseed Logo

-Let’s look at homographs: words that look the same, but have different meanings (and perhaps different pronunciations).
+Homographs became one of my go-tos.
+These are words that look the same, but have different meanings – and perhaps different pronunciations.

 Let’s look at three activities that build on homographs.